 Aplastic anemia is a disorder in which the cells of the bone marrow that develop into mature blood cells are damaged, leading to low numbers of red blood cells, white blood cells, and/or platelets.

 When the bone marrow cells that develop into mature blood cells and platelets (stem cells) are damaged or suppressed, the bone marrow can shut down.
 This bone marrow failure is called aplastic anemia.
-A common cause of aplastic anemia is an autoimmune disorder, in which the immune system suppresses bone marrow stem cells.
-Other causes include infection with parvovirus, radiation exposure, toxins (such as benzene), chemotherapy drugs, and other drugs (such as chloramphenicol).
+The bone marrow failure leads to too few red blood cells (anemia), too few white blood cells (leukopenia), and too few platelets (thrombocytopenia).

 Generic NameSelect Brand Names

 chloramphenicolNo US brand name